 To have a clear outline, decide the goal of your coaching program.

 Now knowing the coaching tools that will help to make the sessions way more effective is a huge mistake.
 Various tools and exercises can help the client better understand themselves, where they are in life, and what they truly desire.

 However, do not focus too much on the tools, exercises, and tests.
 You do not necessarily have to do every exercise you planned; go with the flow, and stay present with the client to understand what they need and what will work best.

 There are more than 11 primary coaching styles you can choose from; those include:

-All of these vary in philosophies and methodologies implemented.
+All of them vary in philosophies and methodologies implemented.
 Keep in mind that what works for one client may not work for another.
-So, as a professional, you should be aware of these styles as well as be able to implement them in practice.
+So, as a professional, you should be aware of these styles as well as be able to implement them.

 Know your client to be able to choose the style that will be the most efficient for them.